-Not using Divi yet?
-Here are 10 reasons to opt for this theme !
+You don't use Divi yet?
+Here are 10 reasons to choose this theme !

-Announcement: This article contains affiliate links that you can easily recognize.
-The classic links are in purple and the sponsored links are in pink.
+Advertisement: This article contains affiliate links that you will easily recognize.
+Classic links are in purple and sponsored links are in pink.

 1. How does WordPress manage your images?

-At first, you'll have to understand what WordPress does when you upload an image to the Media library.
+First, you will need to understand what WordPress does when you upload an image to the media library.

-Now, if you look at the files of your site, via FTP (Filezilla), to the tree www > wp-content > Uploads > folder year > folder month, you will realize that WordPress has multiplied your image in 5, 6, 7 or 8 files or even more!
-This is called thumbnails or thumbnails.
+Now, if you look at the files on your site, via FTP (Filezilla), in the www > wp-content > uploads > folder year > folder month, you will realize that WordPress has multiplied your image in 5, 6, 7 or 8 files or even more!
+This is called THUMBNAILS or VIGNETTES.

-However, if you go to your WordPress administration, on the tab Settings > Media you will see only 3 thumbnail sizes : thumbnail size, medium size and largesize.
-These three formats are the standard formats that WordPress needs (for example, to display the thumbnails of your media in the library).
+However, if you go to your WordPress administration, under Settings > Media tab you will only see 3 thumbnail formats: thumbnail size, medium size and large size.
+These three formats are the standard formats that WordPress needs (for example, to display thumbnails of your media in the library).

-Where did the other thumbnails that were generated come from? that's the theme of course!
+Where do the other thumbnails that have been generated come from?
+That's the theme of course!
 Your theme also needs thumbnails to work.
-Each theme offers different visuals so each theme will need different image formats.
+Each theme has different visuals so each theme will need different image formats.

 2. How does Divi manage your images?

-As we have just seen, WordPress needs 3 image formats, but the Theme Divi, as for him, needs 7 additional formats, here they are:
+As we have just seen, WordPress needs 3 image formats, but the Divi themerequires 7 additional formats, here they are:

-This is the format used for the thumbnails of the BLOG Module in the "grid" version as a "slide" version.
-This format is set with the dimensions of 400px * 250px - a ratio of 16:10 (slightly different from 16:9).
+This is the format used for the BLOG Module thumbnails in both "grid" and "slide" versions.
+This format is set with dimensions of 400px * 250px - a ratio of 16:10 (slightly different from 16:9).

-This is the format used for the images that appear at the top of each of your articles, just below the title.
-This format is set with the dimensions of 1080p * 675px – Always a ratio of 16:10.
+This is the format used for the headline images that appear at the top of each of your articles, just below the title.
+This format is set with dimensions of 1080px * 675px - always a 16:10 ratio.

-This is the format used for the Gallery module and the portfolio module in "grid" mode (portfolio which is related to the custom post type "project") when on the Thumbnails page (with all modules entries).
-This format uses the dimensions of 400px * 284px - a ratio (pretty bastard, sorry of the word) of 100:71.
+This is the format used for the Gallery Module and the Portfolio Module in "Grid" mode (Portfolio which is related to the custom post type "Project") when you are on the thumbnail page (with all module entries).
+This format uses the dimensions of 400px * 284px - a ratio (quite bastard, sorry for the word) of 100:71.

-This format uses the 510px * 382px dimensions.
-Beyond your images will be cropped.
+This format uses the dimensions 510px * 382px.
+Beyond that your images will be trimmed.

-This is the format used for the one image that appears at the top of each of your projects (portfolio) but also for the images on the project page of the Portfolio Module in "full screen" mode.
-This format uses the dimensions of 1080p * 9999px.
-Generally, none of your images will have this dimension but it means that your image will only be cropped if it has a height greater than 9999px.
+This is the format used for the front page image that appears at the top of each of your projects (Portfolio) but also for the images on the Portfolio Module's project page in "Full Screen" mode.
+This format uses the dimensions of 1080px * 9999px.
+Generally, none of your images will have this size but this means that your image will only be cropped if it is higher than 9999px.

-In other words, these images will be able to maintain their ratio whether in portrait or landscape.
-These are the only images of Divi that do not undergo cropping.
+In other words, these images will be able to keep their ratio whether in portrait or landscape.
+These are the only Divi images that do not undergo cropping.

-This is the format used for the Gallery Module positioned on the "Portrait Mode".
+This is the format used for the Gallery Module positioned in "Portrait Mode".
 This format uses the dimensions of 400px * 516px - a ratio of 100:129.

-3. How do I get correct images while retaining the size of the Divi images?
+3. How to obtain correct images while keeping the size of Divi's images?

-Now that we've been around the different sizes of images used by the divi theme, this will help you figure out which images to use if you want to keep the sizes proposed by Divi...
+Now that we have reviewed the different image sizes used by the Divi theme, it will help you to understand which images to use if you want to keep the sizes offered by Divi....

-3.1 Understanding the importance of the ratio (or report)
+3.1 Understand the importance of RATIO (or REPORT)

-If you look well, the most important thing to get the correct results for displaying your images in WordPress is to take into account the ratio.
-In fact, dimensions have little importance and that is often the hardest thing to understand.
+If we look closely, the most important thing to get correct results for displaying your images in WordPress is to take into account the ratio.
+In fact, dimensions are of little importance and this is often the most difficult thing to understand.
 Here are some examples: